Sam Warner: Formation of Warner Bros.

 In 1910, the Warner brothers pooled their resources and moved into film production.
 After they sold their business, the brothers lent their support to filmmaker Carl Laemmle's Independent Moving Pictures Company, which challenged the monopolistic control of the Edison Trust; the brothers served as distributors for Laemmle's films in Pittsburgh.
 In 1912, Sam would help the brothers earn a $1,500 profit with his film Dante's Inferno.
 In the wake of this success, Harry Warner, seeing Edison's monopoly threat grow, decided to break with Laemmle and had the brothers start their own film production company, Warner Features.
 After this occurred, Harry Warner, who now had an office in New York with brother Albert, sent Sam and Jack to establish film exchanges in Los Angeles and San Francisco; Sam would run the company's Los Angeles division while Jack ran the company's San Francisco division.
 The brothers were soon poised to exploit the expanding California movie market.
 Their first opportunity to produce a major film came in 1918, when they purchased the film rights for My Four Years in Germany, a bestselling semi autobiographical account by Ambassador James W. Gerard that condemned German wartime atrocities.
 Profits from the success of My Four Years in Germany gave the four brothers the opportunity to establish a studio in the area near Hollywood.
 In the new Hollywood studio, Warner became co-head of production along with his younger brother, Jack.
 In this capacity, the two brothers secured new scripts and storylines, managed film production, and looked for ways to reduce production costs.

 Between 1919 and 1920, the studio was not profitable.
 During this time, banker Motley H. Flint—who, unlike most bankers at the time, was not antisemitic— helped the Warners pay off their debts.
 The brothers then decided to relocate their production studio from Culver City to Sunset Boulevard.
 The studio would also rebound in 1921, after the success of the studio's film Why Girls Leave Home.
 With the film's success, director Harry Rapf was appointed the studio's new head producer.
-On April 4, 1923, following the studio's successful film Where the North Begins, Warner Brothers, Inc. was officially established.
+On April 4, 1923, following the studio's successful film Where the North Begins, Warner Bros.
+Pictures, Inc. was officially established.